Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: EXPERIMENTATION AND SIMULATION RESULTS

+{The key hyperparameters that were chosen to train our LSTM model are provided in Table~\ref{table:hyperparameters}.
+Additionally, we employed the early stopping technique during training to avoid unnecessarily long training routines and mitigate overfitting, setting a threshold of 30 epochs based on observed performance metrics.
+This decision was substantiated by the convergence patterns of the training and validation loss curves, which maintained close alignment throughout the training period, as depicted in~\figref{fig:loss_Curve}.
+This figure also makes it clear that our model does not display either overfitting or under-fitting behaviour.
+Finally, it should also be noted that an independent test set, was used to validate all subsequent results, ensuring they were not influenced by any potential model overfitting.}

-We use a simple lightweight LSTM neural network predictor, which contains a single LSTM layer with 32 hidden units, and two dense layers.
-Our predictor is trained using the data generated with the procedure outlined in Section V-\ref{sec:training_data}, along with TensorFlow's Keras API, an ADAM optimiser, and the following loss functions: BCE, MAE, MSE, and the custom loss function\footnote{Here, we set $\alpha=10$.} from Definition~\ref{def:customloss}.
-For all of our results, our predictor with the custom loss function\footnote{For the other loss functions, $q_{th}$ is not a hyperparameter of the training procedure.} is trained with a prediction classification threshold of $q_{th}=0.5$.
-For a fixed rate threshold and fixed number of resources, a single predictor took approximately 5 minutes to train on a desktop computer using an NVIDIA\textsuperscript{\textregistered} GeForce\textsuperscript{\textregistered} RTX 2080~Ti 11~GB GDDR6 GPU.
-In every figure that follows, each data point is created by retraining the predictor 10 times and taking the average performance of the model.
+For all of our results, our predictor with the custom loss function\footnote{For the other loss functions, $q_{th}$ is not a hyperparameter of the training procedure.} is trained with a prediction classification threshold of $q_{th}=0.5$ and {$\alpha = 10$}.
+For a fixed rate threshold and fixed number of resources, a single predictor took approximately 5~minutes to train on a desktop computer using an NVIDIA\textsuperscript{\textregistered} GeForce\textsuperscript{\textregistered} RTX 2080~Ti 11~GB GDDR6 GPU.
+The code developed that supports our work can be found~\href{https://github.com/ML4Comms/greedy-resource-allocation-outage-classification}{here}~\cite{custom_loss}.